MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch1.md

 ![Lesson1 Chapter4 Step1](images/Lesson1Chapter4Step1.JPG)
 2. Switch to “Universal Windows Platform” by selecting “Universal Windows Platform” and then click the “Switch Platform” button to switch platforms.
 Apps running on HoloLens 2 are required to be Universal Windows Platform (UWP).
 ![Lesson1 Chapter4 Step2](images/Lesson1Chapter4Step2.JPG)
-3. Enable virtual reality by clicking on Player Settings in the Build Window, and then in the inspector panel enable the “Virtual Reality Supported” checkbox under XR Settings.
-TODO: be more specific about where to find inspector panel.
-Might suggest moving build settings window out of the way, in case it's overlapping.
-Make note that "Virtual Reality Supported" also applies to Mixed Reality / AR.
+3. Enable virtual reality by clicking on Player Settings in the Build Window, and then in the inspector panel enable the “Virtual Reality Supported” checkbox under XR Settings, as shown in the image below.
+Please note that you may need to drag the "Build Settings" window out of the way in order to see the inspector panel.
+The "Virtual Reality Supported" checkbox also applies to Mixed Reality / AR headsets because it refers to the enabling of stereoscopic vision (rendering different images for each eye.)
 ![Lesson1 Chapter4 Step3](images/Lesson1Chapter4Step3.JPG)
-4. Check that the “Spatial Perception” checkbox in the capabilities section is enabled, under Publishing Settings.
+4. In the same inspector panel, check that the “Spatial Perception” checkbox in the capabilities section is enabled, under Publishing Settings.
 Spatial Perception will allow us to visualize the spatial mapping mesh on a mixed reality device such as the HoloLens 2.
-TODO: add more context on where to find publishing settings.
+Publishing settings are found in the Inspector panel, above "XR Settings" and under "Other Settings."
 ![Lesson1 Chapter4 Step4](images/Lesson1Chapter4Step4.JPG)

 ### Build your application to your device